puppetlabs/puppet-docs/source/dashboard/manual/1.2/configuring.markdown

 As Dashboard provides access to sensitive information and can make changes to your Puppet-managed infrastructure, you'll need some way to restrict access to it.
 Dashboard does not yet provide authentication or authorization, so you'll need to use external tools to secure it.
 Some options include:

 * **Host firewalling** --- The Dashboard server's firewall (e.g. `iptables`) can be used to limit which hosts can access the port Dashboard runs on.
 * **`stunnel` or `ssh` tunneling** --- You can use tunneling to provide an encrypted connection between hosts, e.g. if the Puppet Master and Puppet Dashboard are running on separate hosts.
-It can also be useful for accessing the web interface from a workstation once you've restricted access by IP.
+It can also allow you to access the web interface from a workstation once you've restricted access by IP.
 * **HTTP Basic Authentication** --- When serving Dashboard via Apache, you can require a username and password to access its URLs by setting authentication rules for `/` in Dashboard's vhost configuration:

         <Location "/">
           Order allow,deny
-          Allow from 192.168.240.110
+          Allow from 192.168.240.110 # your puppet master's IP Satisfy any
-          Satisfy any
           AuthName "Puppet Dashboard"
           AuthType Basic